-A set of items were developed using the rational method to assess "the tendency to feel emotionally exposed, vulnerable, and concerned about making mistakes in front of other people."
+A set of items were developed using the rational method to assess "the tendency to feel emotionally exposed, vulnerable, and concerned about making mistakes in front of other people" (Kelly & Jones, 1997, p.
+321).
 The scale thus measures the personality attributes of easily embarrassed people, and has been used primarily in the social-personality literature.
 [RARELY USED]